Custom loss functions

 Seconds run: 0 (vs limit Inf)

-If you want to differentiate your own loss functions via automatic differentiation, check out the AutoDiffSEM package (spoiler allert: it's really easy).
+If you want to differentiate your own loss functions via automatic differentiation, check out the AutoDiffSEM package.